 And the volunteers surveyed felt that they made a difference to young people.
 This tallies with research Education and Employers has done with young people over the last ten years which shows that encounters with volunteers from the world of work helps to: Improve academic attainment at GCSE, Increase young people’s earning potential; Broaden young peoples’ horizons and raise their aspirations; Excite children about subjects, increasing motivation, confidence and attitude to learning; Challenge gender and social stereotypes; and reduce the likelihood of young people becoming NEET.

-The webinar will begin with the unveiling of the main findings, and will be followed by a panel Q&A session with contributions from:
+The webinar began with the unveiling of the main findings, and was followed by a panel Q&A session with contributions from:

 - Peter Cheese – Chief Executive of the Chartered Institute of Personnel and Development